comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 The contract never checks the caller so the redeem and refund transactions can be sent by anyone.
 The funds will only ever be transferred to the `redeem_identity` or the `refund_identity`.
+No special considerations need to be made when either identity is a contract address as they simply receive funds.

 The contract is compiled from the following EVM assembly: